 - Using someone else’s ID cards is a violation of the Code of Conduct and will lead to disciplinary sanctions.

-- All guests of NYU Polytechnic School of Engineering must be signed in by a host.
+- All guests of NYU Tandon School of Engineering must be signed in by a host.
 The host is responsible for the actions of their guest.
 All guests must abide by the policies and procedures of the university.

 Lost and Found